shoenig/taggit/README.md

 For technical questions about `taggit`, just file an issue in the GitHub tracker.

-For questions about Open Source in Indeed Engineering, send us an email at opensource@indeed.com

 # Contributing

 We welcome contributions!
 Feel free to help make `taggit` better.